-7. Withings Activité
+7. Withings Nokia Activité

 The Withings Activité is Swiss Made and consequently most expensive version of the Activité range.
 It features a beautiful design with a fantastic build quality and although it appears to be an average analogue watch on first glance, it tracks your activity, counts your burned calories and monitors your sleep patterns.

 There is an 8-month battery life and a decent app that is great when it comes to linking up with other platforms such as MyFitnessPal.
-The Withings Activité has its flaws like others on this list, the most irritating of which is not counting steps properly if you aren't moving your arm but for those after a stylish activity tracker, this is the one to beat.
+The Withings Activité has its flaws like others on this list, the most irritating of which is not counting steps properly if you aren't moving your arm but for those after a stylish activity tracker, this is one of the ones to beat.

-Read the full review: Withings Activite review
+Read the full review: Withings Nokia Activité review

-8. Fitbit Blaze
+8. Fitbit Alta